Etown Blue Print Program

 A student may choose to participate in the co-curriculum formally for recognition in the following ways:

-- Basic Certificate of Completion in one or more domains – student completes at least 100 units in a domain by participating in activities pre-designated by the Student Life Division across the learning objectives.
-Ten (10) units of the 100 must be completed through Reflection Circles (see below).
+- Certificate of Completion – Complete at least 100 units in a domain by participating in activities pre-designated by SLD across the learning objectives.
+Ten (10) units of the 100 must be completed through Reflection Circles.
+Students who achieve their Certificate of Completion will be recognized each spring at the Student Award Ceremony!

 |Event or Program Type||Unit Distribution|